Last Updated on January 30, 2026 by George Pavlopoulos

 Glossary for your train journey in Germany

 You don’t have to worry if you don’t speak German at all.
-Most announcements for the itineraries will also be in English at major train stations.
-Moreover, most booklets, tickets, etc., will be in German and English.
+Most itinerary announcements will also be in English at major train stations.
+Moreover, most booklets, tickets, and other materials will be available in both German and English.
 However, you might come across a couple of words or phrases that might be useful to know what they mean.

 In this case, a glossary comes in handy and can help you navigate better while traveling in Germany.
-Since I wrote about the LED displays above the seats earlier, I won’t duplicate this info.
+Since I previously wrote about the LED displays above the seats, I won’t duplicate this information.
 So, here are some German words/phrases that might be helpful to know while traveling by train in Germany.

 Abfahrt: The departure.